Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 }
 ```

-* The following method should be called in update in order for this to work in every frame.
+* The following method should be called in `Update` in order for this to work in every frame.

 ```C#
  void Update()